RosanaFSS/Cybersecurity-Journey-TryHackMe/b.md

 <h3>﻿Adding Users to a Predefined Admin Group</h3>
 <h4>Method 1</h4>
 <p>This is the first way to add users to the sudo group.
 Generally, this is considered the easiest method to allow users to use the sudo command.
 On Ubuntu 18.04, unless otherwise specified upon account creation, the user is automatically added to the sudo group.
-Let's take a look at nick's groups with the groups command.</p>
+Let's take a look at nick's groups with the <code>groups</code> command.</p>

 <br>